Bicycle road rules and safety

 - a red light (flashing or steady) that can be clearly seen at least 200m from the back of the bicycle

 - a red reflector that can be clearly seen at least 50m from behind the bicycle—when a vehicle's headlights shine on it.

 You can carry a load on your bicycle.
 If you choose to carry a load, you must:

 - attach the load to your bicycle in a way that does not make the bicycle unstable

 - make sure the load is unlikely to fall from the bicycle.

-You can ride on the road shoulder, across a continuous white edge line on a bicycle.
-However, you must give way to vehicles on the road when moving back onto the road across the continuous white edge line.
+You can ride on the road shoulder or either side of a continuous white edge line on a bicycle.
+However, you must give way to vehicles on the road when moving back into the lane from the road shoulder.